Product Updates — 7 min

 Host discussions in public channels instead of emails or direct messages.

-Encourage employees to decline meetings that would be better as asynchronous collaboration.
+Encourage employees to decline meetings that would be more effective in the form of asynchronous collaboration.

 Respect the boundaries and “interruption-free” work slots of your employees.